Leesa Manion leads Jim Ferrell in King County prosecutor race

 She stressed collaboration in her approach to public safety, saying she would personally attend monthly meetings of the county’s top law enforcement administrators.
 Manion also said she would speak out more forcefully than Satterberg to condemn especially pernicious crimes likely fentanyl dealing.

-And she said her background — her mother is Korean and was at one point banished from the house of Manion’s white grandparents — has made her attuned to the needs of marginalized people and crime victims.
+And she said her background — her mother is Korean and was at one point banished from the house of Manion’s white grandparents — has made her attuned to the needs of marginalized people and victims.

 The state Democratic Party came down hard on Manion’s side, giving only her access to the party’s database of voter information and questioning Ferrell’s allegiance to the party.
 A former Republican, Ferrell switched parties about a decade ago.